BrowserBox/BrowserBox/README.md

 BrowserBox is an embeddable, multiplayer browser that facilitates RBI (remote browser isolation) and zero trust protection.
 We've just integrated support for Tor.

+## New Feature - AWS CloudFormation Script

+We now have an AWS CloudFormation template for creating a BrowserBox instance.

 ## 🧅 New Feature - Tor Support

 ***tor-iframe:***